bbalganjjm/natural_js/html/naturaljs/refr/refr020101_en_US.md

 N.cont executes the init function of the Controller object and returns a Controller object.
 <p class="alert">The Controller object is the object that controls the elements of the View and the data retrieved by Communicator.</p>

-N.cont should be declared just below the View area of ​​the page as follows:
+N.cont should be declared just below the View area of the page as follows:

 ```
 <article class="view">